Are you doing enough to accommodate donor preferences?

 Have you thought to ask?

 Or ask if they would ever consider attending one of your events.
-If not, don’t send them an invite to your next one.
+If not, don’t send them an invitation to your next one!

-But a word of warning; If you use a donor survey to get a better feel of how to accommodate donor preferences, you need to act on the feedback.
+But a word of warning… if you use a donor survey to better understand how to accommodate donor preferences, you need to act on the feedback!

-And it doesn’t make sense to do nothing after you put in all that work to discover what your donors want.
+And it doesn’t make sense to not do anything after you put in all that work to discover what your donors want.
 That’s like a doctor diagnosing a patient with a terminal illness and walking away without discussing treatment options!

 Are you using the right channels?

-Your data and feedback from donors are the only things that can tell you what the right approach is for your organization.
-So, first see if the answer lives in your data.
+Your data and donor feedback are the only things that can steer you towards the right approach for your organization.
+So, first, see if the answer lives in your data.
 Then, if not, reach out to donors and ask them yourself!

 Send the right message to the right donor.